manticoresoftware/manticoresearch/manual/Searching/KNN.md

 ### Inserting vector data

 After creating the table, you need to insert your vector data, ensuring it matches the dimensions you specified when creating the table.
+You can also insert an empty vector; this means that the document will be excluded from vector search results.

 <!-- intro -->
 ##### SQL: